 Weeds are, by definition, plants out of place.
 Weeds have a natural tendency to fill in if sun, water and nutrients are available without competition.
-If there are any positive aspects to consider, weeds do protect the soil from erosion and help to conserve water by shading the soil.
+Thick turf mowed tall is key.
 Ralph Waldo Emerson wrote that a weed is “a plant whose virtues have not been discovered.”
-Dandelions are excellent producers of organic matter.
+Weeds grow for a purpose.
+If you correct underlying issue of why they grow you have less weeds without poison.
+Dandelions reduce compaction with long taproots.
+They are producers of organic matter.
 Clover is a legume that can fix free nitrogen from the atmosphere and share it with turfgrasses.
 Clover root systems are extensive and contribute significant amounts of resources to soil organisms.
 Perhaps our preconception of that perfect lawn needs to change and our zero tolerance for weeds should be reconsidered.
-Consider that most synthetic herbicides do not provide 100 percent control and that many lawns will receive multiple applications until that goal is reached.
-Part of developing a sound natural lawn care program may be learning to live with a few weeds.
+Consider that most synthetic herbicides do not provide 100 percent control and that many lawns will receive multiple applications without that goal being reached.

 Common conditions that promote certain weeds.